nuheroes/nudesign_112/README.md

 3. **Cards in grids of 2, 3, or 4.** Never odd counts; never single hero cards mixed with grid cards on the same slide.
 4. **Numerals as decoration.** When numbering items (01, 02, 03), make the number **30 px / 900 / `rgba(26,122,80,.18)`** — big, faded, structural, not loud.
 5. **Divider rule.** Each section title is followed by a divider — either a 1-px gradient horizontal line, or a 36×3-px gradient accent bar.
 Never a solid grey rule.
-6. **Lower-thirds.** Bottom-left holds the `:Hansol` logo (16 px / 700 / `0.08em` tracking).
+6. **Lower-thirds.** Bottom-left holds the `:1` logo (16 px / 700 / `0.08em` tracking).
 Bottom-right holds the slide counter (`03 / 06`, 14 px / 300 / 45% ink).

 ---

 ## Caveats

 - The system was reverse-engineered from a **single source deck**.
 Vocabulary outside that deck (form controls, charts, tables, data viz, error states) is **not yet defined** — extrapolate cautiously and ask the user.
-- The wordmark `:Hansol` is a typographic stand-in.
-The real Hansol corporate logo was not provided.
+- The wordmark `:1` is a typographic stand-in.
+The real 1 corporate logo was not provided.
 - Iconography uses Lucide-family generics.
-No proprietary Hansol icon set was provided.
+No proprietary 1 icon set was provided.
 - All Korean copy in `slides/` and `preview/` is **example content** lifted from the source — replace before publishing.
 - The system has been validated for **slide decks**.
 Marketing pages, product UI, or email templates would need additional patterns (forms, dense tables, mobile breakpoints) layered on top.